Apprenticeships and Residencies

 The Metal Museum offers a variety of opportunities for young and emerging artists and museum professionals, including the two-year Blacksmith and Museum Apprenticeship, general museum internships, 3 - 12 month artists' residencies, and library research residencies.

 Blacksmithing ApprenticeshipThe Metal Museum has a two-year apprenticeship program that provides housing, insurance, a living stipend and studio facilities.
 The intern works in the blacksmith shop and assists with exhibit design and installation during regular business hours.
 The intern has unlimited access to the blacksmith shop and foundry.
 At the end of the two-year period, the intern has a body of his or her own work, as well as experience working on large scale projects designed and produced by the Museum.
 Applicants must have completed undergraduate work in metals or have comparable training.
-The dates for the next apprenticeship will be June 1, 2013 - May 31, 2015.
-Applications must be received by February 28, 2013, with notification by March 15, 2013.
+The dates for the next apprenticeship will be June 1, 2014 - May 31, 2016.
+Applications must be received by February 28, 2014, with notification by March 15, 2014.
 Applicants must submit a letter of interest, a resume, 20 images of current work and three references.
-Please send applications to Carissa Hussong, The Metal Museum, 374 Metal Museum Drive, Memphis, TN 38106 or to firstname.lastname@example.org.
-Click here to learn more.
+Please send applications to Carissa Hussong, The Metal Museum, 374 Metal Museum Drive, Memphis, TN 38106 or to email@example.com.
+Click here for more information.

 Research ResidenciesArtists and art historians may apply for a research residency.
 Residencies include housing and access to the library collection.
 Interested applicants may apply at any time.
 Residencies are awarded based on merit and availability.
 Applicants must submit a letter of interest including a description of what you would like to accomplish during your residency, a resume and three references.
 For more information please contact Carissa Hussong at email@example.com.